devsoc-unsw/circles/README.md

 The first time you run Circles, or if you have made changes to the backend codebase or any of the dockerfiles, run `docker-compose build --no-cache`.
 This will rebuild the docker images with the updated code.
 You can run `docker images` to see what images exist on your machine.
 Note the `docker rmi <image>` command deletes an image.

-Next, to populate the database, run `docker-compose run init-mongo`.
-This will create a utility container that connects to the database and writes in data.
-You can also run it whenever you want to overwrite the data.

 To run the whole application (frontend, backend and database), use `docker-compose up frontend`.
 You can include the `-d` option if you wish to run it in detached mode.

 You will now have the backend API available on `localhost:8000/docs` and the frontend on `localhost:3000`.
 Since we use `docker-compose`, the backend, frontend and database can talk to each other in their own special docker network (called `circles-net`).